-32. (1) The Council, the management committee or the chief executive officer, as the case may be, and the staff member concerned must strictly follow the disciplinary inquiry procedures set out in the Act and in these rules.

-(2) The persons conducting a formal disciplinary inquiry may consider or apply punitive measures only after such inquiry has been finalized.

-(3) A staff member has the right to an interpreter where he or she requires such an interpreter during a disciplinary inquiry.

-(4) The staff member must be in a fit, proper and sober frame of mind during an inquiry.

-(5) A staff member or his or her representative, who requires additional time to prepare his or her case, may request to the chairperson of the formal disciplinary inquiry in writing for a postponement of such inquiry after the disciplinary inquiry committee has convened for the first time.

-(6) Despite subrule (5), a chairperson of a formal disciplinary inquiry may where he or she suspects that a staff member is unduly delaying the inquiry -

-- (a) warn the staff member to not unduly delay the inquiry; - (b) where such delay continues, the chairperson may set a time frame within which such inquiry must be concluded.

-(7) The charged staff member has the right to a procedurally fair disciplinary inquiry even though evidence exists that warrants an immediate dismissal.
+- 32. (1) The Council, the management committee or the chief executive officer, as the case may be, and the staff member concerned must strictly follow the disciplinary inquiry procedures set out in the Act and in these rules. - (2) A persons conducting a formal disciplinary inquiry may consider or apply punitive measures only after such inquiry has been finalized. - (3) A staff member has the right to an interpreter where he or she requires such an interpreter during a disciplinary inquiry. - (4) A staff member facing a disciplinary inquiry must be in a fit, proper and sober frame of mind during such inquiry. - (5) A staff member or his or her representative, who requires additional time to prepare his or her case, may request to the chairperson of the formal disciplinary inquiry in writing for a postponement of such inquiry after the disciplinary inquiry committee has convened for the first time. - (6) Despite subrule (5), a chairperson of a formal disciplinary inquiry may where he or she suspects that a staff member is unduly delaying the inquiry - - (a) warn the staff member not to unduly delay the inquiry; or - (b) where such delay continues, the chairperson may set a time frame within which such inquiry must be concluded. - (7) The charged staff member has the right to a procedurally fair disciplinary. inquiry even though evidence exists that warrants an immediate dismissal.